Required Licenses

 Training Certifications

-- OSHA Safety Training: Certification in workplace safety standards to ensure compliance during property turnover.
+- OSHA Safety Training: Certification in Occupational Safety and Health Administration (OSHA) standards to ensure workplace safety during turnover processes.

-- Lead Safety Certification: Required for properties built before 1978 to ensure safe handling of lead-based paint during renovations.
+- Lead Paint Certification: Required for properties built before 1978; training focused on safe handling and remediation of lead paint hazards.

 Local Business Permits